Engineering & Equipment

 For users of our generators, I strongly recommend printing on standard 80gsm office paper.
 It sits in the "Sweet Spot": providing enough Haptic Feedback for the brain to confirm "stroke delivered" without causing physical drag.

 When you use cheap 60gsm notebook paper, you encounter a fluid dynamics phenomenon: Capillary Action (or "Dot Gain").
 This isn't just "messy"—it reduces the Signal-to-Noise Ratio (SNR) of your handwriting.
+Ink spreads on low-quality paper, blurring the sharp edges your brain expects to see.

 | Surface Type | Visual Output | Cognitive Load |